 Compiler and date details

-The Trichonotidae are a small family restricted to the Indo-west Pacific.
+The Trichonotidae is restricted to the Indo-west Pacific.
 Currently, one genus is recognised (Nelson 1994).
-Nine species are now known, of which three are recorded from Australia.
+Ten species are now known, of which three are recorded from Australia (Katayama & Endo 2010; Katayama et al. 2012).

 Sanddivers may either hover above sand or perch on sand adjacent to coral reefs or dive headfirst into sand.
 Some species, however, are known from silty to muddy bottoms.
 They have a distinctive elongate body and a strongly projecting lower jaw.
 Maximum size reached is 20 cm.

 Originally, Nelson (1994) recognised six species and Randall & Tarr (1994) increased that to seven with the addition of a new species; Randall & Tarr also provided a key to species, as did Nelson (2001).
 Clark & Pohle (1996) described Trichonotus halstead from southern New Guinea, a species that may occur in Australia.
-It is not clear, however, whether it is distinct from T. blochii, a species known only from Australia.
 The family requires revision.
+Katayama & Endo (2010) redescribed Trichonotus blochii, which had not been recognised by previous workers.

 Nelson, J.S.
 2001.
 Trichonotidae, Creediidae, Percophidae. pp. 3511-3516 in Carpenter, K.E. & Niem, T.H. (eds).
 The Living Marine Resources of the Western Central Pacific.
 FAO Species Identification Guide for Fisheries Purposes.
 Rome : FAO Vol. 6 pp. 3381-4218.